daniescos/daniescos/README.md

  - Quality and QMS manager at RFCOM sistemas in Brazil 🇧🇷
  - **in love** with my family 😍
- - father of 3 dogs (Swiss sheppard) 🐺 🐺 🐺
+ - guardian of 3 dogs (Swiss sheppard) 🐺 🐺 🐺

 **KNOWLEDGE IN**: